-When your air conditioning fails to operate smoothly, don’t wait to have it diagnosed and quickly fixed by the experts at Blue Valley Energy in Longmont.
+When your air conditioning fails to operate smoothly, don’t wait to have it diagnosed and quickly fixed by the experts at Blue Valley Heating & Cooling in Longmont.
 Outlining the general function of an air conditioning system will illustrate the various points at which a malfunction can occur.
 Two main components of the air conditioner, the compressor and condenser, are located outdoors where the unit expels heat from the indoor air.
 The third element of the system is located inside, usually within the furnace.

 Basic Operation of an Air Conditioning System